ARTICLE DOI: 10.31480/2330-4871/108

 Citation: Atkins JH.
 The Anesthesiology Care Team: Who, How, Why?.
 Transl Perioper & Pain Med 2020; 7(1):172-173.

 Anesthesiology is the practice of medicine.
 The practice of anesthesiology has evolved, since the earliest anesthetics in the mid-1800's given by novices with virtually no training, to an advanced and distinct specialty with broad contributions to perioperative medicine.
-The majority of anesthesia care in the United States is provided by a physician-led care team that can include anesthesiology residents and fellows, certified registered nurse anesthetists (CRNAs), or certified anesthesiology assistants (CAAs).
+The majority of anesthesia care in the United States is provided by a physician-led care team that can include anesthesiology residents and fellows, Certified Registered Nurse Anesthetists (CRNAs), or Certified Anesthesiologist Assistants (CAAs).
 Regulations regarding care team models vary state-by-state.
 With the increasing complexity of surgical procedures and growing patient frailty, anesthesia remains a high-risk endeavor.
 The role of anesthesiologists in perioperative medicine extends well beyond the provision of safe anesthesia in the procedure suite to critical contributions in research, training, surgical care team coordination, policy development, patient advocacy, resuscitation, and long-term outcomes optimization.

-Anesthesia supervision, Certified registered nurse anesthetist, Failure to rescue, Anesthesiology assistant, Anesthesia care team
+Anesthesia supervision, Certified registered nurse anesthetist, Failure to rescue, Anesthesiologist assistant, Anesthesia care team

 According to the World Federation of Societies of Anaesthesiologists (WFSA): "anesthesia is inherently complex and potentially very hazardous, and its safe provision requires a high level of expertise in medical diagnosis, pharmacology, physiology, and anatomy, as well as considerable practical skill.
 The WFSA views anesthesiology as a medical practice ".